MDF stands for Medium Density Fiberboard. Yes quite the mouthful! Thus the abbreviation.

 - Wear a good mask!
 MDF created a lot of fine dust and contains VOCs.
-Whenever possible cut and sand outside also.
+So, whenever possible, cut and sand outside also.

 - Handle with care.
 MDF is quite durable, however the ends an corners can be prone to crushing during transport.

-- Avoid buying full sheets.
-MDF is heavy!
-Instead opt for half and quarter sheets.
+- Avoid buying full sheets as MDF is heavy!
+Opt for half and quarter sheets instead.

-- For a smooth paint job on MDF, lightly sand edges with 100- grit paper and apply solvent based primer only.
+- For a smooth paint job, lightly sand edges with 100- grit paper and apply solvent based primer only.
 Water-based will raise small bumps.
 Stay clear.

-- Avoid splits and cracks in MDF by using a counter sinking drill bit.
+- Avoid splits and cracks by using a counter sinking drill bit.

 In summery, MDF is a versatile construction material.
 It does come with some strengths and some limitations.
 It may be worth the affordability… Or maybe not.
 You decide.